 Pupils may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.
 All TCAT academies maintain a register of Vulnerable Pupils including those with allocated Social Workers.
-At GSP, our Vulnerable Register includes those pupils with a social worker and those within the Early Help process as well as those who are vulnerable for additional needs or extenuating circumstances and are receiving support within school.
-Great Sankey Primary School's safeguarding Team is made up of the DSL, 2 x DSLs, SENDCo and Mental Health Lead and meet fortnightly to monitor and discuss the wellbeing of these pupils.
+At GSP, this is the Vulnerable Pupils Registers and a watch list register of those pupils who are accessing some form of pastoral support.
+The VPR holds pupils with Social Workers, those within the Early Help Process and those receiving intensive regular pastoral support from school such as ELSA, or from external agencies.
+The Watch List holds pupils who are receiving some form of light-touch pastoral support from school.
+Great Sankey Primary School's safeguarding Team is made up of the DSL, 2 x DDSLs, Safeguarding Officer, Mental Health Lead and SENCO who formally meet once every three weeks to monitor the wellbeing of these pupils.